This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 EU EES fingerprints and facial image

-The EU EES collects biometric data from non-EU short-stay travellers, including fingerprints and facial images.
+The EU EES collects biometric data from non-EU short-stay travelers, including fingerprints and facial images.
 This helps verify their identity and ensure they follow the rules on stay duration.
 This process includes scanning their passport and placing four fingers on a scanner.
 A camera will also capture their facial image.
-The data will be saved in a central database and linked to the traveller’s information (name, type of travel document, date/time/location of entry/exit).
+The data will be saved in a central database and linked to the traveler’s information (name, type of travel document, date/time/location of entry/exit).

 EU EES personal data collection